-Levi J. Knight, first settler of the Ray City, GA area, has been a popular subject of this blog.
+Levi J. Knight, first settler of the Ray City, GA area, has been a central subject of this blog.

 Announcement of the election of Levi J. Knight to Major General of the Militia, Milledgeville Recorder, Dec 8, 1840.